tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/如何推流/PC 推流/直播前准备_intl_en.md

 ![](//mc.qcloudimg.com/static/img/dcbb929e364b1d8e80c04e326a756a26/image.png)

 #### Install XSplit
 Optionally, download the XSplit installer package on XSplit official website and then install it with default settings.
 XSplit is a paid software.
 In case of a budget constraint, OBS (**Free**) is recommended.
-A dedicated XSplit installer package is available for game LVB.
-For non-game LVB, BroadCaster is recommended.
+A dedicated XSplit installer package is available for game CSS.
+For non-game CSS, BroadCaster is recommended.
 ![](//mc.qcloudimg.com/static/img/18c47cb7646e189acc168e6a5e8e4714/image.png)